hackforla/UI-UX/README.md

 Welcome to the UI/UX Community of Practice.
 We are happy you are here!
 Please follow the steps below to get started:

 ## When we meet
-Monday nights 6:00pm Pacific Time
+Wednesday nights 6:00pm Pacific Time

 ## Let's get Started
 If you haven't attended Hack for LA onboarding, please read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), and register for an upcoming session.